-PREVENT is co-funded by the European Union, through the Citizens, Equality, Rights, and Values (CERV) programme, and by the Bodossaki Foundation and NGO Support Centre, with the total grant amounting to €2,3 million.
+PLATO is co-funded by the European Union through the Citizens, Equality, Rights, and Values (CERV) programme, and by the Bodossaki Foundation and NGO Support Centre, with the total grant amount of €3.1 million.

-PREVENT is coordinated by the Bodossaki Foundation (Greece), in consortium with the NGO Support Centre (Cyprus).
+PLATO is coordinated by the Bodossaki Foundation (Greece), in consortium with the NGO Support Centre (Cyprus).

-During the 3 years of its implementation, running from February 2024 to January 2027, PREVENT, through the launch of the open call, will fund approximately 28 projects in Greece and 9 in Cyprus projects that prevent and combat either GBV or violence against children.
-The total amount allocated through the call is €1,610,000 (€1,288,000 for Greece and €322,000 for the Republic of Cyprus).
+During the three (3) years of its implementation, running from January 2025 to January 2028, PLATO, through the launch of two (2) open calls, will fund approximately forty (40) projects in Greece and ten (10) projects in the Republic of Cyprus, that will promote the rule of law and participative democracy as well as empower vulnerable groups through the promotion of human rights and equality.

+The total amount allocated through the calls is \in 2.256.200 (\in 1.847.000 allocated for Greece and \in 409.200 for the Republic of Cyprus).

-PREVENT will also provide an integrated 90-hour capacity building programme and professional support services, tailored to the needs of CSOs in Greece and Cyprus, to promote their organisational development and sustainability.
+PLATO will also provide an integrated capacity building programme and professional support services, tailored to the needs of CSOs in Greece and Cyprus, to promote their organisational development and sustainability.